wang103/MemcachedServer/README.md

     $ ant MemcachedServerApp
     or
-    $ java -cp "bin:lib/*" memcachedserver.MemcachedServerApp
+    $ java -cp "bin:lib/*" memcachedserver.MemcachedServerApp -p 11211

 The server accepts the following arguments:
     -p <port>        TCP port the server listens on.
+Default is 11211.
     -b <buckets>     The number of buckets in the backend data storage.
 More buckets, less lock contention.
+Default is 1000.
     -c <capacity>    The capacity for each bucket in the backend data storage.
 More capacity, less eviction.
+Default is 10000.

 Run all test cases: